About the Program

 This is a great opportunity to get support, advice, feedback or answer any specific questions you have about Games User Research and Experience.

-Although the mentoring programme can involve career advice, it is not a shortcut to a job.
-Please also keep in mind that mentors have volunteered to help, but will not be available 24/7 and sometimes have other demands on their time.
+Although the mentoring program can involve career advice, it is not a shortcut to a job.
+Please also keep in mind that mentors have volunteered to help but will not be available 24/7 and sometimes have other demands on their time.

 We’ve reorganized the mentoring scheme in the following ways to improve the program:

 - We’re imposing a quarterly system for mentors and mentees of 3 months.
-The third quarter will be from July 1 – September 30. **APPLICATIONS FOR Q3 ARE NOW CLOSED** This is meant to provide more structure for both mentees and mentors and minimizes any confusion around ending the mentee / mentor relationship.
+This is meant to provide more structure for both mentees and mentors and minimizes any confusion around ending the mentee / mentor relationship.